Infineon/linux-optiga-trust-m/README.md

 ###  <a name="trustm_hmac"></a>trustm_hmac

 Simple demo to show the process to generate the MAC for the given input data using the secret installed in OPTIGA™ Trust M.

+Note: For detailed use case, please refer to the test script hmac.sh inside  "**cli-optiga-trust-m/scripts/misc/**"

 ```console
 foo@bar:~$ ./bin/trustm_hmac